 In addition, if Mr. Lamb is terminated without cause or resigns with good reason, then Mr. Lamb will be entitled to receive a payment in cash in respect of any bonus to which Mr. Lamb would have been entitled to receive in respect of the fiscal year in which the termination occurs, pro-rated for the number of months actually served.
-Mr. Lamb will also be entitled to immediate vesting of any DUs, IDUs and RDUs, including Signing Bonus DUs, held by Mr. Lamb on the termination date as well as immediate vesting of any PDUs held by Mr. Lamb on the termination date on a pro-rated basis based on the actual performance of the REIT and the number of months elapsed between the date of grant and the termination date.
+Mr. Lamb will also be entitled to immediate vesting of any DUs, IDUs and RDUs, including DUs issued as a one-time signing bonus in connection with the Internalization ("Signing Bonus DUs"), held by Mr. Lamb on the termination date as well as immediate vesting of any PDUs held by Mr. Lamb on the termination date on a pro-rated basis based on the actual performance of the REIT and the number of months elapsed between the date of grant and the termination date.